 - exhibition stands selling goods

-We enforce Sunday trading law and will investigate complaints about businesses that breach that law.
-If you suspect anyone of breaking the Sunday trading law contact the Food, Health and Safety Team on the detail below.
-Further advice on street trading matters see trading hours for retailers: the law on GOV.UK.
+We enforce Sunday trading law; we will investigate complaints about businesses that breach that law.
+If you suspect anyone of breaking the Sunday trading law, contact the Food, Health and Safety Team on the detail below.

 Read trading hours for retailers: the law on GOV.UK for rules on trading for small shops.